Micafungin (Intravenous route)

 Proper Use of This Medicine:

-A nurse or other trained health professional will give you this medicine.
+A nurse or other trained health professional will give you or your child this medicine.
 This medicine is given through a needle placed in one of your veins.
 This medicine is given slowly, so the needle will have to remain in place for at least 1 hour.

 Precautions While Using This Medicine:

-It is very important that your doctor check your progress closely to make sure this medicine is working properly.
-Blood tests may be needed to check for unwanted effects.
+It is very important that your doctor check your or your child's progress closely to make sure this medicine is working properly.
+Blood and urine tests may be needed to check for unwanted effects.

-This medicine may cause a serious type of allergic reaction called anaphylaxis.
+This medicine may cause serious types of allergic reactions, including anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor or nurse right away if you have a rash, itching, swelling of the face, tongue, and throat, trouble breathing, or chest pain after you get the injection. .
+Tell your doctor or nurse right away if you or your child have a rash, itching, swelling of the face, tongue, and throat, trouble breathing, or chest pain after you get the injection.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.